 doesn't bundle 76872 and 76942, but Medicare carriers and private payers may still refuse to pay for both, says Morgan Hause, CCS, CCS-P, coding specialist with Urology of Indiana.
 "No matter what the diagnosis, we can't get paid for both," he says.
 In fact, urologists in Indiana can only get paid for 76872 with an elevated PSA or prostate cancer.
 "We can't ever bill 76872 for a nodule," Hause says.

 Although a diagnostic ultrasound before a biopsy is usually unpayable, after the biopsy (55700) you can get paid 76872 if the biopsy shows cancer.
 Urologists use a diagnostic ultrasound of the prostate (76872) in a patient with prostate cancer to see how large the prostate is, Hause says.
-"If [...]
+"If it's too big, they will put the patient on Zoladex or Lupron before proceeding with other treatments." [...]